Horse and cattle - symbol brands

 A symbol brand must be registered in conjunction with a three-piece brand.
 When registered, it may be used in addition to, or instead of, a three-piece brand.

-A symbol brand may be any free-form shape that does not conflict with, or is similar to, any registered brand.
+A symbol brand may be any free-form shape that neither conflicts with, nor is similar to, any registered brand.
+You can search the brands database for registered brands.
 All symbol brands include a dot to the right of, and in line with, the lower part of the symbol.

 The face depth of a symbol branding iron must be between 30mm and 80mm (face depth refers to the height of the character).